FaqT0tum/FlashForge_A5M_raspberry/README.md

 -  [Micro Molex 2x2](https://s.click.aliexpress.com/e/_olB1evL) to adapt EBB36
 -  [Cable 22awg](https://s.click.aliexpress.com/e/_oD4gPCd) any extensions
 -  [JST Crimping tool](https://s.click.aliexpress.com/e/_op3xPZP)
--  PETG 50g for adapters
+-  PETG 50g for adapters board

 The rest of the components can be found in the U2C and EBB36 packages, such as JST connectors